xapicohort/team-captivate-jslibrary/README.md

         -Fixed verb customization bug - Values where hard coded in not change to OOP

 Moving Forward I will continue to update this read.me with version update release info.
 All feature requests, bugs and defects will now be reported using the 'issues' feature in this Git repo.
 Please feel free to contribute any issues or feature requests you may have.

+12/9 1.1.3  Removed the need  to put init(); in the captivate (eliminating former step 1 which has been now edited out of this readme).
+It is now called in the wrapper itself after a 1 millisecond delay to ensure all other files have loaded prior.

+Added paramater parmams.removeMobilePlayButton when set to true the defaul white screen with the play button on mobile is exected.